Norman Corwin: Post-CBS career

-In the 1980s Corwin was one of the writing teachers of J. Michael Straczynski, creator of the television series Babylon 5.
+In the 1980s, Corwin was one of the writing teachers of J. Michael Straczynski, creator of the television series Babylon 5.
 Stracyzynski named a recurring character in the series, David Corwin, after Norman.
 On the rec.arts.babylon5.moderated Usenet newsgroup, Stracyzynski wrote a series of posts on Norman Corwin's work.

-Corwin wrote and directed two plays produced on Broadway, The Rivalry (1959) and The World of Carl Sandburg (1960).
-According to Ray Bradbury, Corwin was responsible for the eventual publication of Bradbury's The Martian Chronicles.

 Composer David Raksin's "reverent orchestral theme" for the 1950 MGM film The Next Voice You Hear... was later published with original lyrics by Corwin as a hymn, "Hasten the Day".

 During the 1990s, Corwin returned to radio drama, producing a series of radio plays for National Public Radio.
 In 1993, Corwin was finally inducted into the Radio Hall of Fame after a long career.
 And in 2001, NPR aired six new plays by Corwin under the title More By Corwin.
 He also lectured at USC as a visiting professor and was also on the Advisory Board of the National Audio Theatre Festival.
 Corwin celebrated his 100th birthday in May 2010.
 Corwin died at the age of 101 on October 18, 2011.

-Marriage, children, and family
+Personal life

 Corwin was married in 1947 to actress Katherine Locke.
 They had two children – an adopted son, Anthony Leon, and a daughter, Diane Arlene.
 Katherine Locke died in 1995.

-The Corwin family had longevity in its genes.
-Norman's father, Samuel, died in 1987 at age 110.
+Corwin died in 2011, at age 101.
+His father, Samuel, died in 1987 at age 110.
 His older brother, Emil, retired at 96 from a distinguished federal government career, and died in 2011 at age 107.
-Norman Corwin also died in 2011, at age 101.

-Religious views

-Corwin was Jewish, and his parents observed Judaism (his father, Sam Corwin, attended holiday services until his death at 110).
-While not an observant Jew, Corwin infused much of his work with the ideas of the Hebrew Prophets.
-One of the prayerbooks of American Reform Judaism, Shaarei Tefila: Gates of Prayer, contains a portion of the Prayer from the finale of Corwin's On a Note of Triumph (see link to full text below).